 • The amount of tax you pay on your income is treated like your salary.
 It depends on your total income for the tax year and your tax rate.

-• If the total value of your pension funds when taken exceed the lifetime allowance, you may have extra tax charges to pay.
+• If the total value of your pension funds when taken exceed your individual Lump Sum Allowance (iLSA), you may have extra tax charges to pay.

 • Lifetime annuity payments from value protection, guarantee periods and joint life annuities are normally tax-free.
 This applies if the original annuitant is under 75 when they die.